 - Loss of consortium by an affected spouse.

 Families of oil and gas workers killed by the negligence, fault, or recklessness of the company (or someone else) may be entitle to recover wrongful death damages.
 These can also include claims for economic damages (e.g., wages and other income the deceased would have earned, emergency and hospital care, funeral and burial expenses) and non-economic damages (loss of comfort, care, affection, love, companionship suffered by the survivors of the deceased).

 If you or a loved one has been injured while working as an oil and gas worker, do not try to handle your case by yourself.
 Call an experienced Denver injury lawyer at Burg Simpson today at 303-792-5595 and receive a free, no-obligation consultation.

 At Burg Simpson, each experienced Denver personal injury attorney knows how to handle your oil and gas accident claim.
 We are committed to helping injured oil and gas workers seek compensation after an accident.
 We have assisted thousands of victims on the road to rebuilding their lives.
 We also have the experience and resources to help survivors of wrongful death victims navigate the many legal issues that come with these kinds of accidents, which can include accident and medical investigation, statutory employer identification issues, expert identification, insurance claims, settlement negotiations, and litigating in court against persons and companies who refuse to take responsibility.
 Time is of the essence in these personal injury cases.
-Do not wait to reach out to one of our veteran Denver personal injury lawyers to discuss the specifics of your case.
+Do not wait to reach out to one of our veteran oil and gas injury lawyers in Denver to discuss the specifics of your case.
 Fill out our Free Evaluation Form here or call Burg Simpson right now at 303-792-5595.